jirutka/argp/README.md

     5
 }

+/// Reach new heights.
 #[derive(FromArgs)]
-/// Reach new heights.
 struct GoUp {
-    /// an optional nickname for the pilot
+    /// An optional nickname for the pilot.
     #[argp(option)]
     pilot_nickname: Option<String>,

-    /// an optional height
+    /// An optional height.
     #[argp(option, default = "default_height()")]
     height: usize,

-    /// an optional direction which is "up" by default
+    /// An optional direction which is "up" by default.
     #[argp(option, default = "String::from(\"only up\")")]
     direction: String,
 }